This chocolate spread is something I came up with as a delicious morning breakfast option. It’s great to mix up what you

 - 1-2 T cacao powder (dark chocolate powder) get organic, I use this one

 More on collagen protein in my recent post here.
-You’re welcome to try this with a vegan or plant based protein – the consistency of collagen protein really makes this recipe work, but do let me know if you try an alternative and how it does!)
+You’re welcome to try this with a vegan or plant based protein – but the consistency of collagen protein really makes this recipe stick together.

 - 2 T nut butter of your choice (can also use Sunbutter for nut-free) I usually rotate between cashew butter, almond butter and walnut butter – if you can find hazelnut butter you’ll have a real Nutella experience 🙂

 - 1-2 T water

 1: In a small bowl, stir together cacao powder and collagen protein.
 If you take any powdered supplements, like a glutamine powder, you can also mix that in.

 2: Add your nut butter.
 It’s best if it’s slightly soft.
 I usually buy nut butter packets that I keep for this exact purpose, as one packet is the perfect amount for your mixture – but you can also just scoop it right out of the jar.